top of page

 Our work

 The PRISMA team is gathering available public data informing AMR risk in the Irish environment, and mapping AMR risk variables using Google Earth Engine (GEE).
 Our objective is to provide on-demand AMR risk maps for Ireland at local, regional and national level, that can support AMR mitigation initiatives.
+The R code used in the project is available on GitHub: https://github.com/BrianOSullivanGit/PRISMA_2023PSSRC925

 PRISMA: Predictive RISk Mapping of AMR in Ireland